haseebicious/ajman-health-dashboard/README.md

 | Shops Visited                                 | `data/shops-visited.json`                          | [Link](https://data.ajman.ae/explore/dataset/shops-visited/information/)                                        |

 ### Data Processing Note
-To improve visualization clarity, the "Shops" category within the "Warnings & Public Health Violations" dataset was excluded from its corresponding chart.
-This category contained null or zero values across all available years and its removal helps focus the analysis on more relevant data points.
+To improve visualization clarity, the "Shops" and "Houses" categories within the "Warnings & Public Health Violations" dataset were excluded from its corresponding chart.
+These categories contained null or zero values across all available years and their removal helps focus the analysis on more relevant data points.

 ---